rlarsonil71/ski-trackr-client/README.md

 This application allows a current user once logged into the application to log and view their ski or snowboard trips.
 It uses a custom Express API to create, read, update and delete user trips.
-This implementation supports multiple users one at a time but only the current user's orders are displayed and are able to be updated and/or deleted.
+This implementation supports multiple users one at a time but only the current user's trips are displayed and are able to be updated and/or deleted.
 This application is deployed online at the URL found below.